emre/byteball-rpc-client/README.md

 #### Notes:

-Current RPC server doesn't have any authentication on RPC.
-So, make sure you take your own precautions if you use the RPC service on headless wallet.
+Current RPC server doesn't have any authentication.
+So, make sure you secure the access to the RPC server.